qbead/qbeadWebsite/content/book/book.md

 ## Getting Started

 Before doing anything else, we encourage you to read the [Initial Setup Guide](/quickstart).
 This is where we explain how to download the Arduino software and provide essential information for the rest of the adventures.
+Before writing your own programs, you might want to check what the [basic structure of a program](/basics) looks like.

-To learn the basics of controlling the LEDs, then check out our [SpinWheel Programming Reference](/basics).
-Skim through that page without necessarily trying to understand the code shown there.
-Use it to establish a vague intuition about the code and use that intuition in the first few adventures.
-Then go back to this page and try to read it again with the new knowledge of programming you have gained.
+Use that page to establish a vague intuition about the code and use that intuition in the first few adventures.
+Then go back to this page and try to read it and pages linked within again, with the new knowledge of programming you have gained.

 ## Intro Adventures